 Just because you have been with your bank for over 20 years it doesn’t mean they like you.
 If you had $200K in the bank would you simply hand this over to your friend at the bank and say “hey mate, thanks for giving me that home loan.
 Here is $200K tip” I think not!

 As you can see, its in the banks best interest for you to set and forget not your best interest.
 In fact, post royal commission, dealing with a bank doesn’t mean that they have any liability to deal with you under best interest duty.
 They have to deal with you via responsible lending however, being a broker , we have to deal with you under the best interest duty.

 Our business is growing and we want you to grow with us.
-This year I have hired an assistant Avi Dhindsa who comes from within the Community Financial Banner that brings with her experience in both financial planning and mortgage broking.
-This month, we also brought on Irene Dimarelos who heads up our marketing department.
+This year I have hired an assistant Avi Dhindsa, who comes from within the Community Financial Banner, that brings with her experience in both financial planning and mortgage broking.
+This month, we also brought on Irene who heads up our marketing department.

-We recently renovated the current Maidstone office and expanded so that we could fit even more people in the office so really watch this space because there are some exciting things to come.
+We recently renovated the current Maidstone office and expanded its space, so that we could fit even more people in the office.
+Really watch this space because there are some exciting things to come.

-But to recap, if you want a broker that will be looking after your Best Interest then reach out to us and we can assist you with your mortgage needs.
-We do this day in and day out to help many like yourself that are either looking to purchase their first home or refinance to clean up the mess that they are currently in.
+To recap, if you want a broker that will look after your Best Interest then reach out to us and we will assist you with your mortgage needs.
+We do this all day, everyday with the desire to help many like yourself that are either looking to purchase their first home or refinance their loan to clean up the mess that they are currently in.